MagnusFagerli/MintSneaks/README.md

 As it is not built with a JS framework, this project is best run with Live View extension in VSCode.

-## Contributing

-No need to contrubute to this repo.

 ## Contact

-This is where you can leave your social links for people to contact you, such as a LinkedIn profile or Twitter link e.g.

 [My LinkedIn page](https://www.linkedin.com/in/magnus-fagerli-386128b3/)